tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 > You could start all services with one command\
 > `sudo systemctl start systemd-networkd hostapd@wlan0 dhcpd4@wlan0 hss-web-server hss-supercollider`

 By using the browser navigate to `https://192.168.100.1:3000`.
-Hopefully, you will see
+Hopefully, you will see the *index* page of *Human Sound Sculpture*.

 A `systemd` service is stopped with the command
 ```bash
 sudo systemctl stop <unit-name>
 ```
-To stop all the running processes of the piece call
+To stop all the running processes of the piece use the command
 ```bash
 sudo systemctl stop hss-supercollider hss-web-server hostapd@wlan0 dhcpd4@wlan0 systemd-networkd
 ```
 ## Troubleshooting
-You can check the status of a `systemd` service by calling
+You can check the status of a `systemd` service with
 ```bash
 sudo systemctl status <unit-name>
 ```